enkidevs/curriculum/go/intro/interfaces/how-interfaces-are-implemented.md

 The `type INTERFACE_NAME` defines a type with the `INTERFACE_NAME`.

-The `interface` states that it is an interface.
+The `interface` keyword states that it is an interface.

 Then, we have some method signatures in between the curly braces.

-An interface should provide a method signature that has a `name`, `return type`, and optional `input arguments`.
+An interface should provide a method signature that has a `name`, `return type`, and an optional `input arguments`.

 It is up to the `type` to declare the methods and implement them.
 This means that an interface is implemented when a type implements all of its methods.